microsoft/fast/specs/flipper/flipper.md

 - `direction` - enum, previous or next.
 Defaults to next
 - `hiddenFromAT` - The control is hidden from assistive technology.
 Defaults to true
 - `disabled` - the control is disabled.
 There are scenarios where a flipper would be visible and disabled
-- `label` - the accessible label for the control, exposed to AT when not hidden

 *Events*
 - `click` - mimics the click event of traditional buttons